 This is about far more than learning that you can walk down that street alone or that you can manage the city’s public transport system without anyone holding your hand, although that can be a significant step too.
 This is about the absolute freedom that solo travel gives you to try new things and open yourself up to new experiences without the constraints of having anyone you know holding you back.
 Travelling solo means that you are absolutely free to try new things that you normally wouldn’t if you were with someone else.
 It means that there is no fear of being judged or ridiculed for what you really want to do or even being judged if you fail or not, because there is no one there to judge you!
 Solo travel is pure freedom, and embracing that can sometimes take courage, but by doing so you find that you were brave enough to do it all along.

 At home people are often surrounded by tons of people who aren’t necessarily good for you, or some who frankly don’t matter one way or the other.
 Travelling the world solo teaches you who really matters and who doesn’t.
-Those who are really important will still be a part of your life when you return a whole new and infinitely more important person, those who don’t be won’t, and that really isn’t a bad thing.
+Those who are really important will still be a part of your life when you return a whole new and infinitely better person, those who don’t be won’t, and that really isn’t a bad thing.

 Travelling alone means you don’t have to put up with anyone else’s crap.
 No more compromising on their stupid ideas to sit in and have a quiet night or head to that fast food place instead of the street stall.
 You can do what you want when you want and it is awesome!
 And you know what?
 It’s actually okay to be selfish.